MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Design.md

 ### File -> New -> Region

 Contoso want to leverage all Azure region and deploy the workload closer to the user and will be adding new Azure regions as business demand arises.
-As a part of North Star design principle of policy driven governance, Contoso will be assign policy in their environment with number of regions they would like to use and Policies will ensure their Azure Environment is setup correctly:
+As a part of CAF enterprise-scale landing zone design principle of policy driven governance, Contoso will be assign policy in their environment with number of regions they would like to use and Policies will ensure their Azure Environment is setup correctly:

 #### Management